Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 ## G0: Rapid move

-Same as G1 except when in Laser and CNC mode, where moves are executed at the maximum feedrate available.
+Same as G1 except as follows:

+* When in Laser or CNC mode, the move is executed at the maximum feedrate available.
+The F parameter (if present) is ignored.
+* In some architectures such as Scara and Polar the move will not necessarily be in a straight line.

 See 'G1: Controlled linear' move for usage.

 ## G1: Controlled linear move